Fever in the returning traveller

 4. Consider specific causes of imported fever relating to the presenting syndrome, as outlined below

-Non-travel related diagnoses are common in these patients, and these should be managed as per usual practice if felt likely by the assessing clinician
+Non-travel related diagnoses are common in these patients, and should be managed as per usual practice.

 5. Malaria risk assessment

-Malaria should be excluded in all patients with fever who have returned from an endemic area in the last 21 days.
+Malaria should be excluded in all patients with fever who have returned from an endemic area.
+Almost all individuals with falciparum infection present within six months of exposure, however the presentation of non-falciparum malaria may be delayed for years.
 Tests should be sent as soon as it is established that there is no VHF risk.
-Malaria is a medical emergency and testing should occur urgently, including out of hours
+Malaria is a medical emergency and testing should occur urgently, including out-of-hours.

 Malaria risk countries